AI Settings

 Note

-The fields required to configure a deployment using the BYOM method will vary based on the type of model.
+The fields required to configure a deployment using the BYOM method will vary based on the type of model selected.

 Add AWS model